Interface Overview

 Scheduler

-The scheduler allows you to schedule tasks that require periodic execution.
-Learn more...
+Scheduler allows you to schedule tasks that require periodic execution.

 Logs Viewer

 Viewing the log for a specific task.
-A separate log is kept for each thread.
+The log is maintained separately for each thread.

-Viewing logs is mainly used for debugging tasks to analyze the progress of task execution and see where and when errors occur in the task.
-For example, if a task is not working and results are not being collected, then you need to view the task logs and see why there are no results.
+Log viewing is mainly needed for task debugging, to analyze the progress of the task and see where and when errors occur in the task.
+For example, if the task is not working, and results are not being collected, then you need to view the task logs and see why there are no results.

 Proxy Checker